 Since the beginning of our DPRK Ministry in 1994, World Vision has expanded its assistance from school feeding programs to re-equipping medical facilities, helping communities achieve sustainable food security, improving access to clean water, and providing emergency relief.

 According to UNICEF’s latest National Nutrition Survey (2013), the situation in the DPRK remains grim despite improvements since the 1990s.
 One in 4 children suffers from stunting, with 27.9% of children suffering from chronic malnutrition, and 4% from acute malnutrition.
 The survey also states the critical importance of improving children’s access to diversified foods that are rich in vitamins, minerals, and proteins.
 While our focus remains on providing wheat flour to our beneficiaries, World Vision has donated soy oil pressing machines and soymilk machines in the past, along with intermittent supplies of soybean.
-In 2017, World Vision also provided a year's worth of micronutrient supplement powder to over 35,500 children under the age of 5 in our existing target communities.

 Provision of flour to feed children is a short-term, but a necessary, solution to DPRK’s on-going food insecurity.
 Alongside Food for Life, World Vision’s long-term agricultural development projects include seed-potato development, vegetable fertigation, community greenhouses, and an organic fertilizer plant.
 These programs focus on technology transfer and local empowerment as the main way to equip North Koreans to meet their own food needs.
 World Vision has helped to develop 5 hydroponic greenhouse farms for growing tomatoes, cucumbers, and potatoes.
 To find out more about WVK’s work in agricultural development, please visit WVK’s website.